empowerID/empowernow_docs/docs/marketing/competitive.md

   - Bridges RBAC→ABAC use cases for app teams
 - Risks/constraints vs our Fabric:
   - Vendor‑managed control plane introduces lock‑in concerns for some enterprises
-  - Not a fabric: lacks BFF, Studios, automation/inventory, and end‑to‑end observability out of the box
+  - Not a fabric: lacks ARIA Shield, Studios, automation/inventory, and end‑to‑end observability out of the box
 - Where we win:
   - Composable, self‑hostable or SaaS fabric that standardizes AuthN/AuthZ/Automation with evidence (events/metrics/traces)